mikaelkindborg/VimanaCode/design_overview.md

 # Vimana Design Overview

-This repository contains an interpeter for an experimental language named VimanaLang.
+This repository contains an interpeter for an experimental language named Vimana.
 I have created this project for my own purposes, simply for the fun of it.

 This is the beginning of a design document.
 The text is not polished, and is best considered as notes at this point.